 About 60 days prior to calving, Groves revs up the nutrition program for his late-gestating cows.
 He starts bunk feeding a silage-based ration to them, along with VitaFerm® Concept•Aid®.
 In addition to the increased digestion and absorption, Concept•Aid is a free-choice vitamin and mineral supplement for beef cattle specifically designed for reproductive success when fed 60 days pre-calving through 60 days post-breeding.
 Since switching to the Concept•Aid, Groves has noted a significant increase in his conception and calving rates, often achieving 100% in his calving groups.

 Groves continues to feed the Concept•Aid through the time he turns the bulls out in March, until the weather really heats up.
 Then he turns to the VitaFerm HEAT® mineral.
 VitaFerm HEAT contains a mixture of plant extracts research-proven to maintain the animal’s body temperature.
-It also contains garlic, considered a natural insect repellant, which helps eliminate flies and other insects.
+It also contains garlic, to deter insects.

 “You aren’t going to get around the heat stress, so we try to eliminate all the other stresses like parasites, whether it’s flies or worms.
 We stay on top of stressors we can manage.
 We have a pecan orchard for shade and try to keep the brood cows under pecan trees that get to 50-70 feet tall.
 The sun can’t get there; it’s just humid, so we make sure they have water available,” Groves said.